AlokNimrani/Human-Classification/README.md

 # HumanClassification
-Classifying humans based on their attire
+Classifying humans based on their attire using machine learning techniques.